|SIYE Time:13:15 on 13th August 2022|

 ‘I’m guilty of Fred and Roxanne, but I plead extenuating circumstances,’ said Angelina, smiling.

-‘Victoire, Dominique and Louis are my petit angels,’ added Fleur, who was now adding white wine to whatever was in the pot on the stove.
+‘Victoire, Dominique and Louis are my petit angels,’ added Fleur, who was now adding a large quantity of white wine to whatever was in the pot on the stove.

 Ginny arrived at my side and handed me the mug of coffee she’d poured just before Charlie arrived.
-He made a hopeful face.
+He made a hopeful face, she waved him away.

 ‘Help yourself, Charlie, it’s in the cafetière,’ Ginny told him.